aquib12377/MyArduino/libraries/FirebaseClient/README.md

 Click **"Install"** button.

-For `PlatformIO` IDE, using the following command.
+For `PlatformIO` IDE, use the following command.

 **pio lib install "FirebaseClient""**